3imed-jaberi/valtio-easy-global-state-management-yt/README.md

-# Valito state management for React.js YT
+# Valtio state management for React.js YT

-### Global state management made easy peasy with Valito 🐱‍🏍.
+### Global state management made easy peasy with Valtio 🐱‍🏍.

 [**Watch the video to learn how it was made 👀.**][youtube-link]